joshtlalonde/SYSC3303-G27/Iteration-3/README.md

 ## Sanskar : 101189876 (Created Sequence diagram, Aided with code choices)

-## Jakob : 101201314 (Created Sequence diagram, Aided with code choices)
+## Jakob : 101201314
+ - Created Sequence Diagram
+ - Coded Scheduler to handle requests from Elevator while in Stopped State
+ - Made changes to Scheduler's Floor service requests

 ## Sanya : 101205395(Wrote the readme file, helped with the state diagram and edited some code)